Self-organization and memory in an disordered solid subject to random loading

-Suppose that at this stage, we have the knowledge of the {\em sense} of the driving established during training, i.e. we know whether the $+\varepsilon_{\rm max}$ or $-\varepsilon_{\rm max}$ boundary was reached first.
-We can have a read-out that is {\em in-phase} with the sense of training~\cite{kumar2024}, which we will call the forward (FWD) read-out, where the direction in which the read-out strain initially changes is {\em towards} the boundary hit first.
+Suppose first that we know the {\em sense} of the random cycles established during training, i.e. whether the $+\varepsilon_{\rm max}$ or $-\varepsilon_{\rm max}$ boundary was reached first, or equivalently, hit last.
+We can have a read-out that is {\em in-phase} with the sense of training~\cite{kumar2024}, which we will call the forward (FWD) read-out, so that the initial shear direction points {\em towards} the boundary hit first.
 Conversely, if the direction of read-out strain initially points {\em opposite} to it, and hence it is {\em out-of-phase} with the training, this will be referred to as a reverse (REV) read-out.
-For the example shown in Fig.~\ref{fig:training-combo}(b), where the $-\varepsilon_{\rm max}$ boundary was reached first, $0 \to -\varepsilon_{\rm R} \to \varepsilon_{\rm R} \to 0$ correspond to a FWD read-out protocol, while $0 \to \varepsilon_{\rm R} \to -\varepsilon_{\rm R} \to 0$ is a REV read-out.
-Regardless of the sense of direction, we will denote the state reached at the end of the first read-out cycle as $R$.
+For the example shown in Fig.~\ref{fig:training-combo}(b), where the $-\varepsilon_{\rm max}$ boundary was reached first, $0 \to -\varepsilon_{\rm R} \to \varepsilon_{\rm R} \to 0$ correspond to a FWD read-out cycle, while $0 \to \varepsilon_{\rm R} \to -\varepsilon_{\rm R} \to 0$ is a REV read-out.
+Regardless of the sense of direction, we refer to the state reached at the end of the first read-out cycle as $R$.

 Next, we define a distance between the two mesostates $T$ and $R$ by comparing their corresponding sets of local branch indices $\ell_{ij}[T]$ and $\ell_{ij}[R]$ as follows: